Why do P4C?

-P4C also allows personal, social and emotional growth of individuals, boosting confidence and self esteem.
+P4C also promotes personal, social and emotional growth of individuals, boosting confidence and self esteem.
 Children are given the time and space to learn how to manage their emotions appropriately, as well as allowing them to become more understanding towards one another.

 The main principles of a P4C discussion are:

-It's Ok to change your mind.
+It's ok to change your mind.

-Its ok to disagree as long as you are respectful.
+It's ok to disagree as long as you are respectful.

 Everyone's ideas are valued.